Become a Friend of

 The British Academy Room, Burlington Gardens, Royal Academy of Arts, Piccadilly / The Life Room, The RA Schools

-In the RA’s 250th year, its international team of experts shares their knowledge of curatorial process and practice for the first time in an intensive expert-led summer course, supplemented by key prominent speakers from across the art world.
+In the RA’s 250th year, its international team of experts shares their knowledge of curatorial process and practice for the first time in an intensive expert-led summer course.

 £1,800.
 Includes all materials, light refreshments each day and drinks receptions throughout the week.